SahraMohamad/Electra/README.md

 ## **Technologies used**

 ### LLM's
-- Cerebras: For high inference speed, crucial for generating and visualizing insights in real-time and at scale.
-Paramount for agentic frameworks.
+- Cerebras: Crucial for any agentic framework, but especially for simulation research
-- Llama 3.1 - 7b & 80b: Amazing LLM models in general, great for fine-tuning and open-source tooling
+- Llama 3.1 - 7b & 80b: Amazing LLM models in general, especially for fine-tuning and open-source tooling

 ### Front-End
 - CSS: For styling